 Remove iOS And iPadOS Device Backup: Click on Backup and pick out the device.
 Furthermore, click on the backup you want to delete and choose Remove.

-iCloud Data Protection: Enable your Data privacy from the settings given under the icloud on Mac.
+iCloud Data Protection: Enable your Data privacy from the settings given under the iCloud on Mac.

 Turn Off Siri And Remove Siri-Related Data: Select Siri and then Disable > Delete.